Dorset Joint Railway

 In 1874 the Somerset and Dorset Railway (S&DR) opened its 'Bath Extension' from Evercreech Junction to Bath and a station was provided at Midford.
 At first the line was single-track throughout with a few passing-places and, according to an undertaking given to the Board of Trade (BoT) by the S&DR on 15-July-1874, the only block post between Bath Junction and Radstock was at Wellow (the next station south of Midford).
 The S&DR became the S&DJR in 1875 when the line was leased jointly by the Midland Railway (MR) and London & South Western Railway (L&SWR).
 Click here to read more about early S&DR/S&DJR Signalling and the nature of the original signalling and layout arrangements on the Bath Extension.

-Midford station was a simple affair, a single platform with wooden buildings set on the Up side of the line at a location where it ran on a ledge along the hillside.
+Midford station was a simple affair, a single platform with wooden buildings set on the Up side of the line at a location where it ran on a narrow ledge along the hillside.
 Northwards the line passed under a minor road by bridge No 17, known as the 'Long Arch' - it was built at such a skew that, at 37 yards, it was more like a short tunnel.
-Immediately north of bridge 17 a point, facing to Up trains, led to the two sidings on the Down side which formed the diminutive goods yard.
-South of the station the line went immediately onto a double track viaduct which carried it across the main road, a river, the Great Western Railway's Limpley Stoke - Camerton branch and the remains of the Somerset Coal Canal, before passing through a cutting and winding its way on to Radstock.
+Just north of bridge 17 a point, facing to Up trains, led to the two sidings on the Down side which formed the diminutive goods yard.
+South of the station the line went immediately onto a double track viaduct which carried it across the main road, the Wellow Brook, the Great Western Railway's Limpley Stoke-Camerton-Hallatrow branch and the remains of the Somerset Coal Canal, before passing through a cutting and winding its way on to Wellow and beyond.
 In the cutting a siding trailed off the Up line; although little used in later years, at one time it saw traffic such as hay shipped out from local farms and explosives unloaded for local collieries.

 After the Grouping of the railways of Great Britain in 1923 the S&DJR became a Joint line under the control of the London, Midland & Scottish Railway (LMS) and the Southern Railway (SR), who were the successors to the MR and L&SWR respectively.
 When the railways were nationalised in 1948 the Joint line came under the control of British Railways (Southern Region) (BR(SR)), but in due course control of the old Bath Extension section passed to British Railways (Western Region) (BR(WR)) until the line closed on 6th March 1966.